Breast Augmentation Recovery

 Residual swelling will subside completely in the months after surgery.
 It is also around this time that surgical scarring will fade, becoming less noticeable over time.
 You can help your scars to remain discreet by taking care to avoid sun exposure.

 Patient education matters.
 Knowing what to expect and how to prepare for breast augmentation recovery can help you to experience the very best results.
-Dr. Boudreaux and his caring staff are here to answer all of your questions and help you achieve the outstanding results you deserve.
-Contact Dr. Boudreaux online or give us a call at (985) 237-6050 to schedule a consultation.
+Dr. Boudreaux, Dr. Claiborne and their caring staff are here to answer all of your questions and help you achieve the outstanding results you deserve.
+Contact us online or give us a call at (985) 237-6050 to schedule a consultation.

 “From Dr. Boudreaux's wonderful bedside manner to his amazing staff, I could not have had a better experience!
 I have recommended and will continue to recommend Dr. Boudreaux to my clients and friends.” - Ruthie